GLOSSARY @F-L-O-W

 authority

-– the power vested in a person by virtue of the role to
+– the power vested in a person by virtue of the role to expend

 autic